ben-rogerson/twin.macro/README.md

 When babel runs over your code, Twin's `css` and `styled` imports are swapped with the real imports from libraries like [👩‍🎤 emotion](https://emotion.sh/docs/introduction) and [💅 styled-components](https://styled-components.com/).

+Twin offers import presets for both libraries or you can fully customise the imports.

-When you use `tw`, Twin converts your classes into css objects which are accepted by most css-in-js libraries:
+When you use `tw`, Twin converts your classes into css objects, ready for passing to your chosen css-in-js library:

 ```js
 import tw from 'twin.macro'